 Particularly for streaming audio, file bitrate will generally be the most important factor in determining the smoothness and quality of an audio file played in Foundry.

-- Arguably the best format for audio for the purpose of streaming online.
-An average OGG file will have similar filesize to a 128kbps MP3 file, but with clearer quality.
+- The overall best format for audio for the purpose of streaming online, an average OGG file will have similar file size to a 128kbps MP3 file, but with clearer quality.
 Additionally, OGG comes with the added bonus of being able to loop cleanly in audio players that support the perfect looping of audio.
 Many tools and DAWs can natively export to this format as well, making it easy to create OGG files.
-However, Safari does not natively support OGG files.
+However, Safari does not fully support OGG files.

-- A fairly "standard" format.
-Provides a fairly solid tradeoff between audio quality and filesize, but is not as efficient with its compression as OGG and will not loop cleanly.
+- Provides a fairly solid tradeoff between audio quality and file size, but is not as efficient with its compression as OGG and will not loop cleanly.
 Just about any device capable of playing sound files will be able to play MP3s.
 MP3 encoders such as LAME sometimes have a higher risk of developing artifacts or quantization errors in converted files, but is overall a safe choice.

 - A lossless audio format, with manageable file sizes.
 FLAC files loop cleanly, and do not experience the quality drop normally seen in compression.
 However, FLAC files tend to have a larger bitrate than standard mp3 files.
 FLACs can still be useful, particularly for samples that more easily suffer a drop in quality when compressed, or on connections where bandwidth is not an issue (such as servers hosted over LAN).

 - Solid, but lossy audio format designed for use on the web.
 WEBM codecs like Vorbis feature lossy compression like MP3, but the files tend to be smaller and have less of a loss in quality.
 Some browsers, like Safari, do not natively support WEBM, however, and encoding to a pure audio WEBM file is not available in most DAWs.